-This year, in addition to performing themed concerts in October, December, April and June, the band will play a joint concert with the Carrollton Winds in Dallas, play a Sunday service for Christ Church Methodist and Trinity Klein Lutheran Church, and perform our annual “marches” concert to kick off the 4th of July parade at Market Square in The Woodlands.
+This year, in addition to performing themed concerts in October, December, March and June, the band will perform our annual “marches” concert to kick off the 4th of July parade at Market Square in The Woodlands.
 In previous years, we have performed clinics and concerts at the Texas Bandmasters Association and were one of two community bands selected in the country to perform at the 2018 Midwest Clinic in Chicago, IL.
+Last year saw the successful creation of The Woodlands Jazz Knights with well received performances in the area and this will continue with the band playing in concert and at several non-profit events throughout the year.

 As part of the band charter, there is never an admission charge for concerts.
 The band is funded through member dues and generous donations from individuals and organizations in the community.

-A unique activity of the band has been a festival where community band members come together for a day under the baton of a celebrated conductor, rehearse all day, and give a concert that evening.
-At least 20 different community bands have been represented in each of the six years of the Bayou City Community Band Festival.
+A unique activity of the band has been a festival where community band members came together for a day under the baton of a celebrated conductor, rehearse all day, and give a concert that evening.
+At least 20 different community bands have been represented in each of the seven years of the Bayou City Community Band Festival.
 Festival conductors have included Richard Floyd, John Whitwell, Gary Garner, James Keene, Frank Wickes, Fred Allen and Paula Crider.
-Profit from the event supports two scholarships given to graduating seniors from area high schools who will continue to play their instruments in college.

 In 2016, the band started a concerto competition for area high school students.
-All high school students, public and private, who reside in Harris, Fort Bend, and Montgomery counties are eligible for the competition.
-Winners will receive a cash prize and perform with the Woodlands Concert Band.
-Over the years we have hit a few roadblocks that have thwarted this from being a consistent yearly event (Harvey Flooding, COVID-19 pandemic) but we are looking forward to (hopefully) continuing this even this 2022-2023 season.
+All high school band students, public and private, who reside in Harris, Fort Bend, and Montgomery counties are eligible for the competition.
+The top three winners receive a cash prize ($300, $500, & $1,000) and perform with the Woodlands Concert Band.
+Over the years we have hit a few roadblocks that have prevented this from being a consistent yearly event (Hurricane Harvey Flooding, COVID-19 pandemic) but this eighth iteration will feature our three winners in concert at the end of May.

 Music Director